 Nieman plots to put one of his enemy's brains into the Monster, put the Wolf Man's brain in the other one's body and the Monster's brain in Talbot's body.
 Because science!
 Daniel, unhappy at being left out of this brainswap tells Ilonka that Talbot is a werewolf.
 She freaks out and runs off.
 Daniel takes out his anger against the still dormant Monster, and beats it.
 Talbot transforms and runs off into the mist.

 The Visarians notice the missing people and also Talbot's latest victim.
 Seeing the animal wounds on the body, they instantly decide that it is a werewolf.
-A bit of a conclusion jump, but I guess it is Visaria.
-What are the odds that it's a feral dog?
+A bit of a conclusion-jump, but I guess it is Visaria.
+What are the odds that it's not a werewolf?

 There's a slightly interesting exchange between Talbot and Ilonka in which he describes the experience of killing while in wolf form.
 Later movies try this same move and do it better, but I can't say its done badly here.
 Ilonka, heartbroken by Talbot's predicament, goes and makes a silver bullet, thereby earning her the title of 'most sensible character in this movie'.